 Test your skills: Flexbox

-The aim of this skill test is to assess whether you understand how flexbox and flex items behave.
+The aim of this skill test is to help you assess whether you understand how flexbox and flex items behave.
 Below are four sets of design problems you can solve using flexbox.
 Your task is to fix the problems.

 Interactive challenge